Back to blog

 Historically, before launching a mobile service, companies had to negotiate with MNOs or MVNAs to acquire wholesale connectivity, then work with a host of MVNEs to manage billing, subscriptions, customer service, regulations, taxes, and more.

-Gigs was designed to abstract that complexity.
-As the world’s only end-to-end telecom operating system, Gigs offers everything MVNOs need to launch and scale a wireless service across multiple markets, carriers and use cases through a single API integration.
+As the world’s only end-to-end telecom operating system, Gigs was designed to abstract that complexity, offering everything your company needs to launch and scale a wireless service across multiple markets, carriers and use cases.

 With unparalleled automation, world-class UX, and superior conversion rates, Gigs not only minimizes launch costs but drastically reduces operating expenses.
 With our multi-network API, it’s possible to launch a premium wireless service on a global scale in a matter of weeks.